CouncilofLorien/counciloflorien.github.io/docs/cards/S/sacrifice-of-form.md

 > > <div class="card-shield">【 +1/+1 】</div>
 > > <div class="card-corruption">&nbsp;</div>

+ - [FAQ #5 (Feb 1996) - Questions About Specific Cards](/original/rulings/faq-5/#questions-about-specific-cards)<br>**Q:** What exactly happens when I play _Sacrifice of Form_?<br>
+**A:** Remove your Wizard from play and place all of his items on the _Sacrifice of Form_ card.
+If your opponent plays the same Wizard they do not get the items on the _Sacrifice of Form_.
+Note that it is legal to sac one Wizard and then play a different one.

 ### _Middle-earth: The Wizards Unlimited_

 {: .hero-resource-unlimited .mx-sm-6 .mx-md-8 .mx-lg-10 .mb-4 }